/

 • TV integration If you want broadband and TV together, Sky is still one of the slickest setups in the UK.
 Sky Stream and Sky Glass work neatly without a dish.

 • WiFi Max extras WiFi Max is more than just better WiFi marketing.
-You also get mobile data for outages, device priority, advanced security and more flexible engineer appointments.
+Depending on eligibility, it adds device priority, advanced security, parental controls, mobile data for qualifying outages and more flexible engineer appointments.

 The drawbacks